philwhiles/frettler/README.md

 With this command, Frettler will only display the one chord that has only the provided notes, with the tonic being the first.

 #### Find by fingering
+Find and display the chord chart matching the provided fret numbering.

 ```
 ./frettler guitar find --digits x,0,2,2,1,0
 ```

-Frettler will display the chord it finds using the vertical chord chart view.
+Using this command, Frettler will search its chord definitions, looking for a match, instead of dynamically calculating the entire chord across the fretboard and looking for a note match.
 I would have used `--fingers` but `--frets` was there first, and as the shortform for that is `-f`, I opted for `digits` instead.

 ### Menu Command